Distributor Legal Center

 1. Subject and Scope of the Assignment

-1.1 Choco shall process the Personal Data which Supplier has provided directly or indirectly for the provision of the Services exclusively on behalf of, and in accordance with the instructions of Supplier, unless it is otherwise required by the applicable law.
-In such a case, Choco shall notify Supplier of such legal requirements prior to the processing, unless the relevant law prohibits such notification.
+1.1 Choco shall process the Personal Data which Distributor has provided directly or indirectly for the provision of the Services exclusively on behalf of, and in accordance with the instructions of Distributor, unless it is otherwise required by the applicable law.
+In such a case, Choco shall notify Distributor of such legal requirements prior to the processing, unless the relevant law prohibits such notification.

-1.2 The processing of Personal Data by Choco on behalf of Supplier is specified in Annex 1 to this DPA.
+1.2 The processing of Personal Data by Choco on behalf of Distributor is specified in Annex 1 to this DPA.

 1.3 The duration of the processing corresponds to the duration of the Agreement.